hardkorebob/hardkorebob.github.io/README.md

 USD$1 Trillion in FINE VIOLATION TO YOU CORPS

-Complete, correct and true soul in a human machine in the age of Kali.
+Complete, correct and true soul in a human machine in the age of Kali. #uskcon